Biler History, Family Crest & Coats of Arms

 The surname Biler was first found in Cambridgeshire, where they held a family seat from ancient times.
 The parish of Kirby Bellars in Leicestershire takes its name from the foundation of a college there in 1359 during the reign of Edward II.

 One of the first records of the family was Roger de Beler (d.
 1326), an English judge, who was son of William Beler, and grandson of Roger Beler, Sheriff of Lincolnshire in 1256.
 "That the family was settled in Leicestershire we know from a license obtained by the judge in 1316 to grant a lay fee in Kirkby-by-Melton, on the Wrethek in that county, to the warden and chaplains of St. Peter, on condition of their performing religious services for the benefit of the souls of himself and his wife Alicia, his father and mother, and ancestry generally."

-Important Dates for the Biler family
+Early History of the Biler family

 This web page shows only a small excerpt of our Biler research.
 Another 228 words (16 lines of text) covering the years 1273, 1275, 1500, 1666, 1726, 1687, 1750, 1654, 1725, 1687, 1654 and 1727 are included under the topic Early Biler History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Biler has appeared include Beller, Bellere, Bellier, Biller, Billere, Billier, Billers and many more.

 Early Notables of the Biler family (pre 1700)